-The wait is over, and Ghost Recon Breakpoint has blessed our gaming setups which means that it’s time for you to learn how to cook in the game.
+Tom Clancy’s Ghost Recon Breakpoint Rations are a great way to give you the edge in the field by being able to utilize various buffs.
 Cooking in Ghost Recon Breakpoint takes the form of creating rations for various purposes, all of which we will explain in this guide.

 Ghost Recon Breakpoint Rations

 You can’t carry around a portable stove and fire with you when navigating the jungles of Auroa which is why in Breakpoint, in order to make rations you first have to find and activate a Bivouac and then proceed to the preparation menu.

 Cooking is a crucial part of this game because you need food to survive and a lot of preparation is required in order to do it and to do so you can roam the wild and find all the ingredients.

 In case you want to go for something particular, you will have to work a bit harder to find these specific ingredients separately, some might be harder to find than others.
 Below we have some of the recipes you need to know in order to craft rations:

 - Fitness Ration Basic: -20% Stamina Costs.
 Nutritive combat ration to gain a temporary buff.